Long-distance relationships can be fun and exciting or they can also be challenging and hard. But are they worth it?

 If you are starting a new long-distance relationship online, you have an opportunity to meet someone from a different culture.
 Anyone with internet can become your partner.
 This is as amazing as it is overwhelming.

-With online dating, you have an option to meet the person you wouldn’t otherwise meet.
+With online dating, you have an option to meet a person you wouldn’t otherwise meet.
 Although if you believe in destiny, you don’t need the internet.
-There are many reasons why people are looking for partners online, but that’s a topic for another time.

 Whether you are about to start a new long-distance relationship or are in one, take a step back to decide if it’s worth continuing or is it better to end it.